Plates

 The concept of impermanence is an essential doctrine of Buddhism.
 It teaches all human existence is temporary.
 The artist experienced an enlightened moment when he witnessed the transitional beauty of his father’s approaching death, an aspect of human existence that is as consequential as birth itself.

-In this piece, the profile image of the father comprises 108 paper sample cards (4″ x 6″) that are arranged and mounted on three boards of identical size to form one continuous image.
+In this piece, the profile image of the artist’s father comprises 108 paper sample cards (4″ x 6″) that are arranged and mounted on three boards of identical size to form one continuous image.
 According to Vedic cosmology, 108 is the basis of creation, thus representing the universe and all of our existence.

 Dimensions: 36” × 72” (three panels)